 - Pre-heat oven to 350 °F.

-- Add 1-2 tablespoons of almond flour or coconut flour to the pan and tilt, turn and tap to coat the entire surface, making sure all of the butter or shortening is covered with flour.
+- Add 1-2 tablespoons of almond flour or coconut flour to the pan and tilt, turn and tap for a fine coating of the entire surface, ensuring all of the butter or shortening is covered with flour.
 Then gently tap the pan against the side of your sink to knock out any excess flour.
-You want just a fine coating over the greased pan.

 To make the cake

-- In a large bowl, combine the almond flour, baking powder, xanthan gum and salt.
-Mix until thoroughly combined.
+- In a large bowl, add the almond flour, baking powder, xanthan gum and salt.
+Mix well.

 - Separate the egg whites from yolks into two medium bowls.

-- Whip the egg whites with a hand mixer or a stand mixer on high speed, until they form soft peaks (3-5 minutes).
+- Whip the egg whites on high speed, to soft peaks (3-5 minutes).

 - Add the egg yolk mixture to the dry ingredients and mix.